For Parents of Children with Disabilities and Special Needs

 The future success of infants and toddlers with disabilities depends on the development of life skills; to self-soothe, self-feed, play with toys, go to school and participate in art and sports.
 All important markers and milestones in a child's life.

 How can parents significantly help their children with disabilities to develop their skills and prepare them to do more, achieve more, and fully participate in all activities?

 • Choose inclusive aids that are inviting, colorful and ergonomically designed to enhance the toy or tool without visually appearing to be a medical device.

-• Use aids that adapt easily to wet environments which will encourage good personal hygiene habits and outdoor activities including water play.
+• Use aids that adapt easily to wet environments, which will encourage good personal hygiene habits, and allow for outdoor activities including water play.

-• Consider low tech assistive technology over expensive 3-D or robotic arms/hands which can be cumbersome and visually intrusive.
+• Consider low tech assistive technology over expensive 3-D or robotic arms/hands which can be cumbersome, visually intrusive, and hard to access.

-• Provide tools that multi-task; grasping, holding, pushing or lifting for gross and fine motor disabilities
+• Provide tools that multi-task; to aid grasping, holding, pushing or lifting for gross and fine motor disabilities.

-• Incorporate objects that are multi-sensory; make sounds and have a visual interest that is age appropriate.
+• Incorporate objects that are multi-sensory; make sounds, are stimulating, and have a visual interest that is age appropriate.

-Assistive technology like EazyHold can help a child with a disability develop these important skills within meaningful life activities giving your child the ability to grasp an object and focus energy on the task for the length of time it takes to use it is.
+Assistive technology like EazyHold can help children with a disabilities develop these important skills within meaningful life activities.
+Giving your child the ability to grasp an object, focus their energy on the task at hand, and for the length of time it takes to use it.

-EazyHold Infant to Child Pack comes in pretty colors to make them fun and inclusive, and its design fits even the tiniest of hands, unlike any other universal cuff before.
+EazyHold Infant to Child Pack comes in pretty colors to make them fun and inclusive, and its design fits even the tiniest of hands, unlike any other pediatric universal cuff before!